avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-action-get.md

   -h, --help               help for get
   -o, --output string      Desired output format [text|json] (default "text") -q, --quiet              Quiet output
-  -t, --timeout int        Timeout option for waiting for Autoscaling Action to be SUCCESSFUL [seconds] (default 600) -W, --wait-for-state     Wait for the Autoscaling Action to be SUCCESSFUL
+  -t, --timeout int        Timeout option for waiting for VM Autoscaling Action to be SUCCESSFUL [seconds] (default 600) -W, --wait-for-state     Wait for the Autoscaling Action to be SUCCESSFUL
 ```